What Makes a Golf Resort Stand Out? A Look at Why Short Courses Are Gaining Popularity

 Short Courses Are More Accessible

 For beginners or players with little time, 18-hole traditional golf courses can be intimidating.
-To play more quickly, 43% of players choose shorter courses, according to the National Golf Foundation (NGF).
+To play more quickly, 43% of players choose short golf courses, according to the National Golf Foundation (NGF).

 There are also “short courses,” often comprising just 9 or 12 holes, as a more accessible and time-friendly alternative.
-They enable golfers to play a round of golf in less time, which is great for golfers with busy schedules.
+They enable golfers to play a round of golf in less time, which is great for golfers with busy schedules, exploring the benefits of short golf courses.

 Great for Beginners and Families

-In a 2025 Golf Digest survey, 67% of beginning golfers said they prefer shorter courses because they lessen frustration and let them concentrate on the basics.
+In a 2025 Golf Digest survey, 67% of beginning golfers said they prefer short golf courses because they lessen frustration and let them concentrate on the basics.

 The short layout keeps players from feeling overwhelmed by distance.
 This low-pressure distance enables younger and new golfers to practice their swings and strike the ball as it moves.
 Families can enjoy a wonderful time on the course, having fun without the intimidation of a traditional 18-hole setup.